hgdeoro/daedalus/README.md

 This project is al alpha-quality stage, not recommended to be used on production systems.

-It's developed on Ubuntu 12.04, and now tested on a CentOS 6 and Ubuntu 12.04 LTS Server virtual machines (with the help of fabric).
+It's developed on Ubuntu 12.04, and tested on CentOS 6 and Ubuntu 12.04 LTS Server virtual machines (with the help of fabric).

+Click [here](https://github.com/hgdeoro/daedalus/issues) to report any issue.

 Implemented functional use cases
 ----------------------------------------